Become a Lore Mapper

 3. Your class name

-6. Sample questions to ask your storyteller (see above)
+6. Sample questions to ask your storyteller (earlier section)

-You will be emailed your complete consent form.
-Print two copies, and get your storyteller to sign both.
+A copy of your draft consent form will be emailed to the address you provided.
+Print two copies, and get your storyteller to sign both copies.
 One is for them to keep and one is for your records.
+Explain Consent

 Be mindful of your storyteller's valuable time.